bkuri/hawkeye/README.md

 Examples
 --------
-Create a JSON file on the current path which serves as a config file:
+Create a file on the current path (called '.hawkeye' by default) with the following command:

-    $ hawkeye -C ~/.hawkeye.coffee
+    $ hawkeye -C

 A file with contents similar to the one below is created.
-Mind the indentations as they are important (these are actually JSON files, so choose a number of spaces and stick to them throughout your file).
+Spacing at the start of each pattern is important to indicate that it belongs to the upper (non-indented) line:

     "/your/path":
         "*": "echo the file %% was just modified!"